 This picture shows the arrival location of the San Diego Trolley.
 The border is straight ahead, but you'll go slightly left to get to it.

 When you're ready to go to Tijuana, walk toward the blue building shown in this photo.
-If you're as thorough about being prepared as I am, this is the time to check once more that you have your documentation with you.
-See the previous page for more about that.
+If you're obsessive about being prepared, check one more time that you have your passport with you.
+See above for more about that.

-Just past the blue building, you'll see a sign pointing toward the border.
+Just past that blue building, you'll see a sign pointing toward the border.
 Follow the sign and walk up the ramp.Continue to 3 of 7 below.

 03 of 07